rasitayaz/agora-token-service-dart/README.md

 ## Contribution

-This library is currently only used for token generation, you can [contribute here](https://github.com/rasitayaz/agora-token-service-dart) by implementing other features included in [Agora's official implementation](https://github.com/AgoraIO/Tools).
+This library is currently only used for access token generation, you can [contribute here](https://github.com/rasitayaz/agora-token-service-dart) by implementing other features included in [Agora's official implementation](https://github.com/AgoraIO/Tools).

+## Thanks

+Thanks to [Rakesh Kumar Verma](https://github.com/kuranja-89) for CRC32 implementation.